augustss/verse-semantics/Book/docs/12_types.md

 ## Type Casting and Conversion

-Verse requires all type conversions to be explicit, a design choice that eliminates entire categories of bugs while making the programmer's intent clear.
+All type conversions must be explicit, a design choice that eliminates entire categories of bugs while making the programmer's intent clear.
 There's no implicit coercion between types - you must explicitly state how you want values to be converted.

 Converting between numeric types illustrates this principle clearly.
 To convert an integer to a float, you multiply by 1.0: